Aafnai-com/Ad_account_rental/Rent Policy.md

 ---

 ## 5. Termination & Refunds
-- No refunds will be issued for **voluntary early termination** by the renter.
+- No refunds will be issued for **voluntary early termination** by the tenant.
 - In the case of **unavoidable or unforeseen circumstances**, partial refunds may be considered at AAPL’s discretion, subject to a **minimal administrative charge**.
 - If the tenant terminates rental due to unforeseen circumstances, a refund will be considered with minimal charge.

+---

+## 6. Policy Updates and Revisions
+This rental policy is subject to change at any time at the sole discretion of **Aafnai Ad Private Limited (AAPL)**.
+Any updates or amendments will be communicated to existing tenants through official channels, and continued use of the rented ad account after notification will constitute acceptance of the revised terms.

+Tenants are advised to review the policy periodically to stay informed about their rights and responsibilities under the most current version.

 ---